Xilinx/Vitis-Tutorials/Hardware_Accelerators/Introduction/03-Algorithm_Acceleration/docs/module3_datatype/README.md

 ***
 #### Takeaway for this module...
-Users can ofen get better performance by scaling down the precision of their data.
+Users can often get better performance by scaling down the precision of their data.
 Xilinx devices can produce dramatically better results once the data types are simplified.
 ***

 #### Next